faisalProject/notes-api/README.md

 ## Usage
 ### For nodemon
-after installing nodemon, open the package.json file, create a new npm runner script to run server.js using nodemon.
+After installing nodemon, open the package.json file, create a new npm runner script to run server.js using nodemon.

 "scripts": {
     "start": "nodemon ./src/server.js",